 Kencoco Ltd sells directly to households, restaurants, beach hotels, schools and to retailers (mainly kiosk and markets) in Mombasa in Kenya.
 They also sell to business-to-business clients (especially manufacturing companies) that make bulk orders.

-The company produces about 20 tons/month of charcoal briquettes in the factory in Kikambala, Kilifi County in Kenya.
+In 2021, the company plans to expand production to 100 tons/month of briquets from the factory in Kikambala, Kilifi County in Kenya.

-Kencoco Ltd produces about 20 tons per month of charcoal briquettes in their factory in Kikambala, Kilifi County in Kenya.
+Kencoco Ltd produces about 40 tons per month of charcoal briquettes in their factory in Kikambala, Kilifi County in Kenya with plans to expand to 100 tons/month in 2021 .
 The product is sold directly to users (households, restaurants, hotels) and distributed in partnership with Najmaz Enterprises.
 Micro Enterprise Support Trust (MESPT) also works with Kencoco Ltd with the provision of financial and non-financial services.

 What is the material composition of the fuel (e.g. ethanol, biogas, agricultural residues, etc.)